Ralpina/Ne-plant-genomic-datasets/README.md

 # indlist/all (=Red70+Yellow70)
 ```

-We first remove all the indels, as we only need SNPs; simultaneously, we also extract only the individuals we need, to create smaller files!
+We first remove all the indels, as we only need SNPs; simultaneously, we only extract the individuals we need:
 ```sh
 cd data
 vcftools --gzvcf apricot_collection_2019_marouch_v3.1.vcf.gz --remove-indels --keep ./indlist/all --recode --recode-INFO-all --stdout | gzip -c > armeniaca.SNPs.vcf.gz
 ```

-Our new dataset is data/armeniaca.SNPs.vcf.gz
+Our new dataset is data/armeniaca.SNPs.vcf.gz (available [here](https://zenodo.org/record/8124822))

 To count the number of unique chromosomes or contigs:
 ```sh